shahidbits/tournament-simulation/README.md

 4. In the event of a tie, the team with the lowest ID wins.

 ### UI Requirements
-Please implement the simple UI wireframes outlined below.
-Minimal styling is acceptable.
+It implements a simple UI wireframes outlined below.

-Display a square for each match.
-Completed matches should be filled with a solid colour.
+Displays a square for each match.
+Completed matches are filled with a solid colour.
 ```
 ■ ■ ■ □ □ □ □
 ```